vasyl1312/first_pet/README.md

 13. Renaming
 14. Show all recipes when add new
 15. Add style for all recipes and in home page link to my social media
+16. Add alert when we have a problem in client